home-assistant/home-assistant.io/source/common-tasks/os.markdown

     ```

 2. To change the boot slot, enter the following command:
-   - This allows you to boot into the other (previous) OS version.
+   - This will boot into the other (previous) OS version.

     ```bash
     ha os boot-slot other